 Purchased Credit Impaired ("PCI") loans accounted for under ASC 310-30 are considered past due or delinquent when the contractual principal or interest due in accordance with the terms of the loan agreement remains unpaid after the due date of the scheduled payment.
 However, these loans are considered as performing, even though they may be contractually past due, as any non-payment of contractual principal or interest is considered in the periodic re-estimation of expected cash flows and is included in the resulting recognition of current period covered loan loss provision or future period yield adjustments.
-PCI loans were not classified as nonaccrual at December 31, 2016 as the carrying value of the respective loan or pool of loans cash flows were considered estimable and collection was probable.
+PCI loans were not classified as nonaccrual at December 31, 2017 as the carrying value of the respective loan or pool of loans cash flows were considered estimable and collection was probable.
 Therefore, interest revenue, through accretion of the difference between the carrying value of the loans and the expected cash flows, is being recognized on all PCI loans.

-At December 31, 2016, Atlantic Capital's nonperforming assets totaled to \$3.5 million, or 0.13% of assets, compared to \$10.5 million, or 0.40% of assets, at December 31, 2015.
-The decrease was primarily due to the first quarter 2016 payoff and sale of \$7.7 million in loans classified as nonperforming as of December 31, 2015.
+At December 31, 2017, Atlantic Capital's nonperforming assets totaled to \$4.1 million, or 0.14% of assets, compared to \$3.5 million, or 0.13% of assets, at December 31, 2016.
+The increase was primarily due to the Bank placing one loan relationship totaling \$1.8 million on nonaccrual status, offset by an increase in total assets.

-Nonaccrual loans totaled \$621,000 and \$7.8 million as of December 31, 2016 and 2015, respectively.
-The decrease was primarily due to the payoff and sale of loans classified as nonaccrual at December 31, 2015.
-Loans past due 90 days and still accruing totaled \$994,000 at December 31, 2016 compared to \$777,000 at December 31, 2015.
-The gross additional interest revenue that would have been earned if the loans classified as nonaccrual had performed in accordance with the original terms in 2016, 2015, and

-2014 is immaterial.
-Table 7 provides details on nonperforming assets and other risk elements at December 31, 2016, 2015, 2014, 2013, and 2012.
+Nonaccrual loans totaled \$2.6 million and \$621,000 as of December 31, 2017 and 2016, respectively.
+The increase was primarily due to the Bank placing one loan relationship totaling \$1.8 million on nonaccrual status.
+Loans past due 90 days and still accruing totaled \$298,000 at December 31, 2017 compared to \$994,000 at December 31, 2016.
+The gross additional interest revenue that would have been earned if the loans classified as nonaccrual had performed in accordance with the original terms in 2017, 2016, and 2015 is immaterial.
+Table 7 provides details on nonperforming assets and other risk elements at December 31, 2017, 2016, 2015, 2014, and 2013.